ioncodes/ioncodes/README.md

 * Discord: `layle22`

 <details>
-  <summary>Expand this to see a more exhaustive list of a bunch of highlights (excluding the pinned ones)</summary>
+  <summary>⭐ Expand this to see a more exhaustive list of a bunch of highlights (excluding the pinned ones) ⭐</summary>

   #### Game Hacking
   * [DeadByDaylight](https://github.com/ioncodes/DeadByDaylight) - Dead by Daylight research material gathered while reverse engineering the game